samarth5611/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-My Competitive Programming Snippets for Data structures and Algorithms, mostly implemented in C++.
+My Competitive Programming Snippets for Data structures and Algorithms.